 You can remove the front or back gates for cargo that is large or misshapen.
 The one downside with this feature is that you can not remove both at the same time or you will lose the integrity of the side walls.
 But having the option to remove one or the other does make this a versatile key feature for loading and unloading harder to handle cargo.
 This design also allows for easy space-saving storage.
 The hitch folds under the bottom of the frame and the sides all easily collapse.
 Fitting it into a small corner of the garage or the back of your car is no problem at all.

 The Aosom Wanderer is great for shorter trips around town where you won't encounter too much uphill on your journey.
 It also makes routine errands such as a trip to the grocery store or farmers market a breeze.
 The sturdy construction and solid frame allow for hauling heavy and uneven loads.
 We frequently used it for hauling wood for our fireplace, just make sure you have the right air pressure in the two tires when hauling a very heavy load or you are liable to get a flat.

-The Aosom Wanderer has a market price around $96.
+The Aosom Wanderer has a market price that hovers around $100.
 This is nearly a third of the price of some of the other similar models we tested.
 The sturdy build and design make this a great purchase for shorter trips around town at a great value.
 One thing we did notice with the two less expensive Aosom brand trailers were the tubes and tires are not very hardy, and if you don't properly inspect them when you first get the trailer and make sure the tubes aren't rubbing or pinched on the tires before filling with air you will most likely get a flat.
 Once we made sure the tubes in the tires were straight we had no further problems with them.